MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 **Note:** Solo project

 **In-Depth Description of role**
-Developed from start to finish, this mobile AR hybrid game includes a save/load system, custom Shaders, and an experience that can adapt between augmented reality and traditional flat-screen modes during gameplay
+Developed from start to finish, this mobile AR hybrid game includes a
+- save/load system
+- custom Shaders
+- Ability to swap between AR/flat mobile mid gameplay

 **Tools Used**